WHAT IS PROFESSIONAL REGISTRATION (RLIANZA)?

 - Be able to practically apply the body of knowledge in a library and information environment

-- Be an individual member of one of the following professional library and information management associations
+- Be an personal member of one of the following professional library and information management associations

 - Te Rau Herenga o Aotearoa (LIANZA)